magnusvk/counter_culture/README.md

 ## Database Schema

 You will need to manually create the necessary columns for all counter caches.
 Use code like the following in your migration:
 ```ruby
 add_column :categories, :products_count, :integer, :null => false, :default => 0
 ```
 It is important to make the column ```NOT NULL``` and set a default of zero for this gem to work correctly.

+If you are adding counter caches to existing data, you must [manually populate their values](#manually-populating-counter-cache-values).

 ## Usage